pauraurell/Cutscene-Manager/README.md

 *Uncharted 4*

+**Pros:**

+-There is no disonance between the gameplay and the cutscene and feels fluid.
+-Visible cosmetic changes.
+-Saves a lot of space.

+**Cons:**

+-Due to that high quality, a pre-rendered cutscene file usually has a large size.
+-Disonance with the gameplay.

 ### Interactive cutscenes
 Quick time events are a type of cutscene where the player has to press a button or a sequence of buttons to do a concrete action.